rgrishman/ice/docs/iceman.md

 specifies the grammatical relation between these words, but this level of detail is hidden from the user.)
 Because the pattern must connect two entities, defining new entity types can lead to new patterns connecting these entities.

-To find the most common patterns in a corpus, use the *Find common patterns* button. ( If *Show only sentential patterns* is selected, only patterns of the subject - verb - object form are displayed.
+To find the most patterns that are most specific to a domain, use the *All phrases* or the *Sentential phrases* button on this panel.
+(If *Sentential patterns* is selected, only patterns of the subject - verb - object form are displayed.
 This is useful for finding events.)

-To find the patterns that are most specific to a domain, use the *Rank patterns* button.
 This will rank the patterns based on the ratio between their frequency in the current corpus and their frequency in the background corpus.
 This is similar to what the *Find entities* button does for entities.

+Finding all patterns can be aa slow process if the corpora are large.
+This needs to be redone only when the entity sets change.
+To save time, ICE saves the most recently computed set of patterns and asks whether it is OK to display this older set.

 ![The relations panel](ice5.png)